silx-kit/pyFAI/doc/source/pyFAI.rst

 offers all options possible for azimuthal integration (dark/flat/polarization, ....) in addition to a finer tuning for the computing device selection (CPU/GPU).

-Finally a specialized tool called diff_tomo is available to reduce a mapping of 2D images into a 3D volume (math:`x, y, 2\theta` for mapping or math:`rot, trans, 2\theta` for tomography)
+Finally couple of specialized tool called diff_tomo and diff_map are available to reduce a 2D/3D-mapping experiment of 2D images into a 3D volume (:math:`x, y, 2\theta` for mapping or :math:`rot, trans, 2\theta` for tomography)

+There are cookbooks on these scripts in :ref:`cookbook` and their complete manual pages are available in the :ref:`manpage` section.

 Python library
 ..............